Learn how the death of the dashboard has given rise to the modern analytics cloud of the future. Download ThoughtSpot's new ebook today.

 The ability to get answers faster is saving us both time and money.
 Though we’ve only just started measuring this, we’ve already calculated roughly €40,000 in time savings monthly and this is trending sharply upward.
 We expect to achieve even greater savings by measuring how much IT saves now that our businesspeople can get data answers themselves.

-Our future plans include moving to ThoughtSpot’s cloud solution to benefit from a whole new range of possibilities.
+Our future plans include moving to ThoughtSpot’s cloud BI solution to benefit from a whole new range of possibilities.
 We’ll continue to take advantage of new capabilities and integrations in ThoughtSpot, adding new use cases to increase our reach into T-Mobile.
 As they say, watch this space!